 - Camera: Essential!
 Drone pictures here are amazing too, if you can bear the extra weight.
 You can see some of my Agung drone footage in this video.

 Best Time To Trek

-You could theoretically do the Mount Agung hike any month of the year, but this is already an intense hike and it would be 100% nightmarish (and unsafe) in the rain.
+You could theoretically do the Mount Agung hike any month of the year, but this is already an intense hike and with rain coming down it would be 100 percent nightmarish and unsafe.